Commercial Auto Insurance

-Commercial Auto Insurance can be used to insure vehicles for liability to protect the business owner in the event of an at-fault accident, physical damage to the vehicles owned by the business, or both.
+Commercial Auto Insurances can be used to insure vehicles for liability to protect the business owner in the event of an at-fault accident, physical damage to the vehicles owned by the business, or both.
 With the exception of auto dealerships, auto repair operations, trucking firms or other auto-related businesses, Commercial Auto Insurance addresses the needs of most businesses.

 Warning!
 Plain vanilla Commercial Auto Insurance (sometimes referred to as a Business Auto Policy) does not serve as a substitute for a Auto Insurance.
 Unless you’re in a company car on business, the Commercial Auto Insurance doesn’t cover liability and medical payments.
 This is not a cruel trick; it protects your company from liability for non-business accidents.